-Sponsorship funding is capped atof \$10,000.00 or less per entity per fiscal year.
-If may be approved by the president/CEO chooses to exceed the cap to.
-Sponsorship funding of more than \$10,000.00 but less than \$25,000.00, the funding request will may be reviewed for approvedal by the finance and operations committee.
-Any sponsorship funding requests of more than \$24,999.99 must be presented before the full require board for approval.
+Sponsorship funding is capped at \$10,000 per entity per fiscal year.
+If the president/CEO chooses to exceed the cap to more than \$10,000 but less than \$25,000, the funding request will be reviewed for approval by the finance and operations committee.
+Any funding requests more than \$24,999 must be presented before the full board for approval.